bwray/bwray.github.io/README.md

   - replace footer text links with images
   - replace blog with a news feed
   - implement system of post tags
+  - make a nice, pretty home page.
+Put together a banner for the top.